faastjs/faast.js/README.md

 await Promise.all(promises);
 ```

-Hold on!
-How much did that cost?
+How much did that cost...?

 ```typescript
 const cost = await m.costSnapshot();